-Total unconsolidated tax revenue for the eight months ended February 2022 was $1,506 million (2.0%) above the 2021 Half Year Economic and Fiscal Update forecast and $5,915 million (8.5%) more than last year.
-Corporate tax, net other individuals’ tax and source deductions were above forecast, while GST and customs and excise duties were below forecast.
-The other tax types were close to forecast.
+Total unconsolidated tax revenue for the eight months ended February 2023 was $998 million (1.2%) below the 2022 Half Year Economic and Fiscal Update forecast and $5,690 million (7.5%) more than last year.
+Apart from resident withholding tax on interest and other indirect taxes, all of the other tax types were below forecast.

-Total unconsolidated tax receipts for the eight months ended February 2022 were $82 million (0.1%) above forecast and $10,129 million (15.5%) greater than last year.
-Corporate tax and source deductions were above forecast.
-GST, customs & excise duties and net other individuals’ tax were below forecast.
+Total unconsolidated tax receipts for the eight months ended February 2023 were $1,101 million (1.4%) below forecast and $4,849 million (6.4%) greater than last year.
+As with the revenue variance, most of the main tax types were below forecast.

 The figures reported in the spreadsheets below are on an unconsolidated basis, adding to total tax, and differ from the figures reported in the monthly financial statements of the Government.
 The monthly financial statements are prepared on a consolidated basis, meaning they eliminate tax transactions between Departments, State-owned enterprises and Crown entities.
 The eliminations are included in Section III in the Monthly History spreadsheet for comparison with the figures in the financial statements of the Government.